 It’s that time of year when many people think about weight loss and dieting.
 The weather is warming up, end of year festivities are planned and the gym is bustling as the summer vibe is in the air.

 But alas, you’ve noticed some weight gain from winter hibernation.
 Maybe you’re thinking of reducing the carbs, increasing your exercise or eating fewer calories.
-Better yet, why don’t you try a crash diet that claims you’ll be looking fabulous in your new swimwear in as little as 6 weeks?
+Instead of a crash diet, consider a balanced, healthy eating plan and regular exercise to achieve sustainable weight management.

 Here are just some of the things you can expect when undergoing a “lose weight fast” crash diet:

 In the first day or two of a crash diet, your body enters starvation mode and begins to utilise the stored glycogen for energy.
 Glycogen is a form of carbohydrate that’s stored in your muscles and liver.

 When you reduce your calorie intake, you start to burn the glycogen for energy, not body fat.
 As water is attached to the glycogen molecules, you also start to lose water weight giving you the false impression your crash diet is resulting in immediate fat loss.

 Your cortisol levels rise due to the stress you are inflicting on your body.
 The hormone corticosterone is released which may result in you feeling irritability and agitated.
 It’s not uncommon during this time to experience symptoms of disturbed sleep and poor concentration.
 These symptoms may be exacerbated by blood sugar dysregulation, particularly if you’re following a very low-carb or low-calorie eating plan.